Vos ends second place jinx on the road

 Midfielder Adam Lallana has signed a new long-term contract with Liverpool, the Premier League club said on their website (www.liverpoolfc.com) on Wednesday.

-LONDON Dutchwoman Marianne Vos put years of frustration behind her when she claimed the gold medal in the Olympic cycling road race, dashing Britain's hopes of a first home victory of the Games in driving rain on Sunday.
+LONDON Dutchwoman Marianne Vos put years of frustration behind her when she claimed the gold medal in the Olympic cycling road race on Sunday, dashing Britain's hopes of a first home victory of the Games.

-Vos, runner-up at the last five road race world championships following her 2006 win, outsprinted breakaway companion Lizzie Armitstead who at least earned the hosts their first medal of the London Olympics with a silver as rain poured down on The Mall.
+Vos, runner-up at the last five road race world championships following her 2006 win, outsprinted breakaway companion Lizzie Armitstead who at least earned the hosts their first medal of the London Olympics with a silver.

 "The Olympics is different than the world championships.
 I knew it was a different race," Vos told a news conference.